 Nominating-Related Duties.
 The Corporate Governance and Nominating Committee is also responsible for overseeing the process of nominating individuals to stand for election or re-election as directors.
 In doing so, the Corporate Governance and Nominating Committee reviews and makes recommendations to our Board with respect to the composition of the Board, tenure of Board members, and qualifications, skills and attributes for new directors.
 The Corporate Governance and Nominating Committee may also retain a professional executive search firm, on an as-needed basis in consultation with the Chairman of the Board, to assist in the identification and recruitment of independent Board candidates.
-The Company did not retain a professional executive search firm during fiscal 2022 for Board member recruitment activities.
 The Corporate Governance and Nominating Committee will consider stockholder suggestions of persons to be considered as nominees, as further described below under "- Selection of Director Candidates."
 Any director candidates recommended by the Company's stockholders in accordance with the Company's policy regarding such recommendations will be given consideration by the Corporate Governance and Nominating Committee, consistent with the process used for all candidates and in accordance with the Company's policy regarding such recommendations.